 Lagos, the former capital, is the largest city in Africa.
 Between 2010 and 2030, it is estimated that 77 people will move to Lagos every hour – making it one of the fastest growing cities in the world.

 Nigeria is a country of steep inequalities.
-It is home to some of Africa’s richest people, including the continent’s richest man Aliko Dangote, CEO of Dangote Cement – Africa’s largest cement producer, and billionaire Mike Adenuga, a telecommunications and oil tycoon.
+It is home to some of Africa’s richest people, including the continent’s richest man Aliko Dangote, chief executive of Dangote Cement – Africa’s largest cement producer, and billionaire Mike Adenuga, a telecommunications and oil tycoon.
 However, two-thirds of the total population live below the poverty line.

 Buhari’s campaign was centred around promises to crack down on terrorism and corruption.
 Corruption has been described as “ubiquitous” in Nigerian society and “rife” in its oil, power and environmental sectors.
 Buhari has taken steps to address corruption since 2015, but progress has been slow.
 The country is faced with ongoing terrorism threats from Boko Haram, a jihadist group based in the northeast of the country.

 Despite being Africa’s largest oil producer, Nigeria is in the midst of a long-term energy crisis.
-More than one in three people in Nigeria do not have access to electricity – and in 2018, the typical Nigerian firm experienced more than 32 power cuts.
+Almost one in three people in Nigeria do not have access to electricity – and in 2018, the typical Nigerian firm experienced more than 32 power cuts.
 Constant power cuts have led to a heavy reliance on back-up generators across the country.

 According to a survey conducted in 2015, more than half (61%) of Nigeria’s population consider climate change to be a “very serious problem”.
 (This compares to a global average of 54%.)
 Nigerians consider “extreme heat” to be the largest of climate change’s threats, the survey says.